 A “love language” is how you love and feel loved – and it needn’t involve words at all!
-Chapman’s five main languages of love are quality time; words of affirmation; acts of service; physical touch and receiving gifts.
-(You can read more about each language below.)
+Chapman’s five main languages of giving/receiving love are:

 We tend to express love in the way that would make us feel loved.
-And we feel unloved if we don’t receive love in the “language” closest to our heart.
+And we feel unloved if we don’t receive love in the language closest to our heart.
 Let’s say you feel loved when you receive gifts – so you give gifts to your partner.
 But if your partner’s core love language is acts of service, your thoughtful gifts may not be appreciated.
 Your partner is not feeling the gifts as an expression of love!

 So, what’s your love language?

 You may have a clear primary love language or you may be “bilingual” or “multilingual”, speaking a few languages of love – find more info on the five love languages below.
-If you’re not sure what yours is, take the official quiz here or ask yourself these two key questions:
+If you’re not sure what yours is/are, start by answering these two key questions:

 - When do I feel special and loved in my life, friendships or relationship?